ziplab/LITv2/README.md

 ## News

+- **15/12/2022**.
+Releasing ImageNet pretrained weights of using different values of alpha.

 - **11/11/2022.** LITv2 will be presented as Spotlight!

 - **13/10/2022.** Update code for higher version of timm.
 Compatible with PyTorch 1.12.1 + CUDA 11.3 + timm 0.6.11.